anthonycorletti/astrobase-showcase/README.md

-# example-apps
+# showcase

-Example applications with Astrobase.
+A collection of awesomeness that showcases Astrobase.